I think it's safe to say it's common knowledge that I like to read military SF.

 I often see articles about favourite military books I've read, but how does one compare say the Cruel Sea with All Quiet of the Western Front?
 I ask because that's the same problem one has when asking for the top military science fiction stories.
 So what I decided with this piece was to list books that I've re-read over the years, which must mean they have the indescribable something all good books have: or at least they do to this reader.

-In no particular order let me start with these five books, which are all arguably standalone novels:
+In no particular order let me start with these four books, which are all arguably standalone novels:

 We All Died at Breakaway Station by Richard C. Meredith.